 We are a lively and active organisation which makes a real difference to the lives of many on Hayling Island.
-In 2017 we carried out over 2300 tasks, including taking people to hospital, health centre and dental appointments, socail prescribing with our various home grown support groups and befriending visits.
-Around 100 people from all walks of life volunteer in various capacities, as hospital drivers, in our busy office , on our Front Desk Reception and helping in varying roles with the many support groups we run...We are always so pleased when new volounteers join our happy group , they make such a difference to the lives of so many ...
+In 2019 we carried out over 3,500 tasks, including taking people to hospital, health centre and dental appointments, socail prescribing with our various home grown support groups and befriending visits.
+Around 100 people from all walks of life volunteer in various capacities,volunteer as hospital drivers, in our busy office , on our Front Desk Reception and helping in varying roles with the many support groups we run...We are always so pleased when new volounteers join our happy group , they make such a difference to the lives of so many ...

 We have a Committee which oversees things and are always on the lookout for good ideas and ways to improve our services.

 As we have been around a while, some of our history is lost in the mists of time, but here is what we do know.

 36 years ago, Dr Stratford (then a GP with The Elms) realised there was a very great need for voluntary transport aiding patients to get to their medical appointments.
 Along with a wonderful lady, Belinda New, they set up HVS in portacabin on The Legion Field, sharing it with The Red Cross.
 Happily, they worked for the benefit of the Hayling Community for almost a year until the portacabin was burnt out by vandals.
 The Health Centre was relatively new and a few rooms were still vacant so Dr Stratford moved both HVS and The Red Cross into the Health Centre.
 HVS was allocated a small room just inside the entrance, affectionately known as “The Broom Cupboard” we are still in that same room all those years later.